 Your skin is one of the most sensitive organs and it’s really never too early to start anti-aging treatments or at least use hydration masks — the French know this to be true.
 Whether you grab a set of masks from Vichy to try or book a full treatment, you’ll be living à la Parisienne.

 The French don’t work out, they do sport (direct translation from French).
 The full truth is that they don’t love to go to the gym or to workout classes, but they do find an alternative.
 They walk a ton, they run to the wine store before it closes, and they get fresh air by using the new electric scooters scattered all around the city.
 American cities are yet to widely introduce this alternative mode of transport, but D.C. and a few other cities do have it.
 Conclusion: get a trottinette (scooter) or a bike.

 Joe Dassin sang about the Champs-Elysées and Serge Gainsbourg and the gang never left the Parisian jazz caves, which are truly a national treasure.
 Live music is often a preferred choice of leisurely activity for the French, instead of clubs or rowdy bars.
 When was the last time you listened to live music?
 You may, of course, get that for free in Central Park, but your local jazz bars might pleasantly surprise you too.

 The French are not interested in added sugar.
 Make your own orange juice — there’s no better way to wake up than with a healthy dose of vitamin C without the concentrate in the bottled version.
 Make your own yogurt, it’s easy (we promise).
 Buy fruit from a farmers market.
 It’s not as tasty as in France, but it’s undeniably better than grocery store fruit.

-Sunday lunch with famille is commonplace in France, but while you may not live near your family you can also make an attempt to see them a bit more than in 2018.
+Sunday lunch with famille is commonplace in France, but while you may not live near your family you can also make an attempt to see them a bit more than in 2022–rapid antigen tests stocked, and ready to go.
 And if you can’t, never underestimate a good phone call.